 - Cost per dose

 - Cost per FIC and

 - Cost per infant

-- Cost per Capita

 We estimated both: financial and economic costs and used t-test for statistical significance.
 Statistical tests were applied only to un-weighted dataset.
 Furthermore, when estimating unit costs we looked at Total Unit Cost (TUC), which includes salaries for shared labour as well as at Unit Costs (UC) without these salaries to see what differences between these two were.
-We evaluated unit cost variations by looking at three dimensions: a) location i.e. urban-rural differences, b) type of facilities (see details in Text Box 1 above) and c) facility scale (measured by the annual doses delivered at the facility).
-Delivery cost per dose, per FIC, per Infant and per capita with and without labour costs was also evaluated.
+We evaluated unit cost variations by looking at three dimensions: a) location i.e. urban-rural differences, b) type of facilities (see details in Text Box 1 above) and c) facility scale (measured by the annual doses delivered at the facility)